 The inauguration of Barack Obama as President of the United States in January 2009 led to a fundamental shift in the environmental policies of the federal government.
 President Obama is a much greater proponent of vigorous environmental regulation than his predecessor, George W. Bush.
-EPA has been reversing many of the policy choices made by the agency under President Bush.
-However, despite the Democratic majority in both the Senate and the House of Representatives, President Obama has been having difficulty advancing his environmental agenda through Congress, in large part due to the Senate rule that at least 60 of the 100 senators must support a bill before it can be voted on.
-As this is written in April 2010, a major battle is looming in Congress over whether to adopt climate change legislation.
+The EPA has been reversing many of the policy choices made by the agency under President Bush, including those relating to the regulation of greenhouse gas emissions.
+However, since taking office, and particularly after the 2010 elections which led to a Republican majority in the House of Representatives, President Obama has had difficulty advancing his environmental agenda through Congress.
+In 2009, the House of Representatives passed a bill that would establish a cap-and-trade system for greenhouse gas emissions, but this bill did not pass the Senate.
+Since the 2010 elections, Republican legislators are seeking to roll back many initiatives launched by the EPA following President Obama's election.
 Meanwhile, the United States continues to see a very large volume of environmental litigation, and many states and cities are adopting and implementing their own environmental policies.